 What is an ADV and how is it used?

 The Form ADV is the uniform form used by investment advisers to register with both the Securities and Exchange Commission (SEC) and state securities regulators.
 Form ADV stands for the Uniform Application for Investment Adviser Registration and Report by Exempt Reporting Advisers.
-The form is divided into a Part 1 and Part 2, with additional subparts.
-More information is available here.
+The form is divided into three parts, consisting of Parts 1, 2, and 3, with additional subparts. https://www.sec.gov/files/formadv.pdf

 - Part 1A must be completed by any investment adviser seeking registration with the SEC or any state securities regulator.
 This part solicits information about the investment adviser’s business, its ownership structure and business practices, and its key employees and client information.
 Part 1 also requires the adviser to disclose any disciplinary events involving the advisory firm and its affiliates.

 - Part 1B is required by state securities regulators and includes additional disclosures about the firm’s disciplinary history and other practices.

 - Part 2A is specific to the firm and requires the investment adviser to prepare a narrative, explaining in plain English, disclosures about the adviser’s business practices, services offered, fees, conflicts of interest, and disciplinary information.
 Part 2A is generally referred to as the adviser’s “brochure”.

 - Part 2B is specific to supervised persons working on behalf of the firm.
 This part requires a plain English narrative regarding the supervised person’s educational background and work experience, disciplinary background, other business activities, compensation, and supervision.
 Part 2B is commonly referred to as the “brochure supplement”.